How to Eliminate Data Silos in Your Lab

 What are Data Silos?

-• Delays: Analysts waste hours hunting down sample lineage or re-running tests due to missing data.
-Whether it’s a client or audit prep, you’re in for a long afternoon tracking down data across systems.
+• Delays: Analysts waste hours tracking down sample lineage or re-running tests because of missing data.
+Whether it’s answering a client question or handling audit prep, you’re in for a long afternoon tracking down data across systems.

 • Compliance gaps: Audit trails become fractured or incomplete, especially across legacy systems.
 This leads to poor data integrity and a lack of chain of custody in your lab.